← Back to home

 How advertisers pay NaijaBook

-Today, self-serve ad wallet top-ups can run through PayPal (typical for UK businesses) or Paystack where enabled; recurring placements may still use Stripe Checkout when the platform Stripe account is active and approved.
+Today, self-serve ad wallet top-ups run through Paystack (for Nigeria and supported African countries) or PayPal (for UK, US, and international businesses).
 Larger partners can use invoices or insertion orders.
 As we scale, we may combine several of these patterns:

 • Invoices / IO — contracts and bank or card settlement for enterprise and agencies (including when self-serve rails are not yet available in a region).

-• Prepaid balance — advertisers top up (e.g. PayPal or Paystack in-app packs, or Stripe Checkout where configured); spend is tracked in our ledger as campaigns run.
+• Prepaid balance — advertisers top up via Paystack or PayPal in-app packs; spend is tracked in our ledger as campaigns run.

-• Subscription — recurring billing for fixed sponsorships or software-style fees (often Stripe Billing in the codebase).
+• Subscription — recurring billing for fixed sponsorships (coming soon).

 • Usage (CPM/CPC) — metered billing or an internal ledger with periodic true-up.